Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/about-connections.md

 ### Supported authentication methods

-The following auth types are supported for each of the connections available on the dbt platform:
+The following table shows which authentication types are supported for each connection available on the <Constant name="dbt_platform" />:

 import AuthTypes from '/snippets/_dbt_connection_support.md';